Mexican Dynasties: Doris Bessudo

-Doris is managing her mother's career and is a partner at a Los Angeles-based, female-led public relations firm, Nine Muses.
+Doris manages her mother's career and is a partner at Nine Muses, a female-led public relations firm, based in Los Angeles.
 In season one, she returns to Mexico City to help her mother, Raquel, navigate life in the aftermath of her husband's death.
 Doris is also the cousin of Mauricio Umansky, who is married to Real Housewives of Beverly Hills star Kyle Richards.

 The Madrazo family

-Oscar Madrazo
+Óscar Madrazo

-Oscar owns the largest and most prestigious modeling agency in Latin America, which he started when he was 18 years old.
+Óscar owns the largest and most prestigious modeling agency in Latin America, which he started when he was 18 years old.
 He also owns a social media and production house and co-hosts “Qué Madrazo,” an entertainment talk show, with his sister, Paulina.
 He made headlines when he became the first openly gay man in Latin America to have children through surrogacy.

 Paulina Madrazo

-Paulina is an executive at her brother Oscar Madrazo’s modeling agency and co-hosts “Qué Madrazo,” an entertainment talk show in Mexico City, with him.
+Paulina is an executive at her brother Óscar Madrazo’s modeling agency and co-hosts “Qué Madrazo,” an entertainment talk show in Mexico City, with him.